filippos1994/Gan_mri_aug/README.md

 The input of the discriminator is a single-channel 192 × 160 image, which is then passed five times through alternating convolutional layers with a stride of 1 and 2 respectively; the latter are used for sub-sampling, instead of pooling layers.
 The final two layers are FC ones.
 All layers are activated by a Leaky ReLU function, besides the last one, which has no activation function.

+The GAN training script is wgan_bs_32_lat_128_eps_600.py.
 Because of limitations that Keras put on model creation, the training data (the ones produced at the end of Chapter 1) must be stored on a single Numpy array.
+The optimal weights are {TODO}

+## 3. Classification

+After the GANs have been trained, we use 8 different fake to real ratios to train a Resnet-18 model.

+- Use generate_imgs.py from Chapter 2 to generate the fake dataset.
+- Use permutations.py to randomly select which images are used on the 8 different training datasets.
+- Use {statistika}.py to only calculate once each dataset's statistical features.
+- Run train_resnet18.py to train the resnet

 ## 5. Results